Ellen Hackl Fagan

-Influenced by scientific theories-both real and imagined my abstract paintings and interactive performance build connections between color and sound.
+Influenced by scientific theories-both real and imagined, my abstract paintings and interactive installations build connections between color and sound.

-Documenting their responses in the form of photographs and notes in journals, I have compiled the results of approximately 600 people who have played the ColorSoundGrammar Game since the fall of 2008.
-Some exciting consistencies in peoples’ color/sound blended grammars have emerged from the research gathered so far.
+Documenting their responses in the form of data gathered on the computer, photographs and notes in journals, I have compiled the results of approximately 600 people who have played the ColorSoundGrammar Game since the fall of 2008.
+Some exciting consistencies in peoples’ color/sound blended grammars have emerged from my research.

 I distill this data and create paintings and digital photographs based on aspects from the games and the information gathered.
 The palette in my paintings is often derived from a collective of colors chosen by gamers.
 A symbiotic relationship with this pseudo-scientific investigation and the action of painting and experimental digital photography has grown through this process of inquiry about the sounds of colors.

 As the database from the ColorSoundGrammar Games continues to grow, an emergent grammar is gaining momentum.
 I intend to create a website and a smart phone application to pursue a more universal exploration of the aural potential in color.

 The website will be permanently closed shortly, so please retrieve any content you wish to save.